xaiksan1/vercel-examples/ai-chatgpt/README.md

 Then:

 1. update `STEAMSHIP_API_KEY` with your [Steamship API Key](https://steamship/account/api).
-2. update `STEAMSHIP_PACKAGE_HANDLE` with the package name you selected when deploying your Steamship API
+2. update `STEAMSHIP_PACKAGE_HANDLE` with the package name you selected when deploying your Steamship Stack

+### Run or Deploy your Next.js Stack

-Next, run Next.js in development mode:
+Run your Next.js stack in development mode:

 ```bash
 npm install